 We'll meet in the morning via a Zoom call to establish our connection as a community of actors.
 We’ll have a meditation session together and a time for sharing our intentions.
 Then spend the day with the activity of cleaning.
 In the afternoon/evening we’ll meet again to share how our day has been: what we’ve learned, achieved, and transformed.
 Then we’ll close with a meditation.

-The Sacred Places retreat will be facilitated by Zohar Lavie and Nathan Glyde.
+The Sacred Places retreat in European time zones will be facilitated by Julia Wallond and Gareth

-Register your interest in Sacred Places to receive more information.
+Register your interest in Sacred Places European time zones to receive more information.

 Visit DependentOrigination.org for more information about Zohar and Nathan's silent retreat schedule.